Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/3-Multi-module-projects.md

 Using settings plugin is an additional configuration which is based on project plugins, but have less restrictions regarding Isolated Projects.

+Note: the best default for aggregation will be to make it automatically include all projects in the multi-module result

 Requirements:

 * DGP of the same version should be applied to all modules to make it work correctly